boo1ean/cnfg/README.md

 }
 ```

-Put config extractor to index.js for convenience
+Put config extractor to `index.js` in `config` folder for convenience
 ```javascript
 // config/index.js
 // Put index js in config base directory and whe you require config dir